about

 Outside of work, Celeste’s main hobby seems to be collecting new hobbies.
 She enjoys finding ways to get outside, such as hiking, backpacking, fly fishing, and mushroom hunting.
 She also loves tapping into her crafty side, and is often working on a creative project on the sewing machine, carving handmade stamps, or trying her hand at watercolors.
 In the kitchen, her favorite thing to make is homemade ice cream, and is always looking for new flavor combo ideas!

-Gina Coduto (she/her) is an anti-diet registered dietitian that provides compassionate care through a Health At Every Size (HAES) and Intuitive Eating lens.
+GINA CODUTO (she/her) is an anti-diet registered dietitian that provides compassionate care through a Health At Every Size (HAES) and Intuitive Eating lens.
 She believes that no matter the size of your body, you deserve quality care in creating a healthy relationship with food.
-Her goal is to provide you with the tools you need to find food freedom and body acceptance.
-She holds both a Bachelor’s degree in Dietetics, and a Masters degree in Professional Practice in Dietetics from Iowa State University.
-Gina is a licensed dietitian registered in the state of Washington that has experience working with a variety of nutrition related topics/concerns.
+Her goal is to provide you with the tools and education you need to find food freedom and body acceptance.